itsOwen/google-meet-bot-python/Readme.md

 1. I added a basic menu if you want to make an exe and send it to your friend.<br />
 2. File saving/loading system added:<br />
 All the values you input in the menu will be saved in a text file and will be loaded on your next start.<br />
-3. Only one google meet link added but you can modify the code and add according to your preferance.<br />
+3. Only one google meet link added but you can modify the code and add according to your preference.<br />
-4. 3 Lectures added only if you have more lectures just modify according to your preferance.<br />
+4. 3 Lectures added only if you have more lectures just modify according to your preference.<br />
 5. Mark your attendance in chat box.
 6. I have added the exe version aswell so you can use it and see the working of the bot.
+7. Auto Leaves the class after its ended (you need to set the time)

 # Upcoming Features:
 1. Recording the whole lecture<br />